Hyperice

 Hyperice is an American health technology company founded in 2010.
-It designs and manufactures recovery and movement enhancement products.
+It designs and manufactures products for recovery and movement enhancement.

+The company is headquartered in Irvine, California.

 History

-Hyperice was founded in Southern California in 2010 and its first product was an ice-compression wrap to help with sports-related injuries.
+Hyperice was founded by Anthony Katz in Southern California in 2010.
+Its first product was an ice-compression wrap to help with sports-related injuries.
 Kobe Bryant, the American professional basketball player, became the first recipient of the Hyperice Knee ice and compression wrap.
-In 2012, Hyperice launched the ICE compression device.

-In 2014, Hyperice launched a campaign through Kickstarter and a year later it launched the Vyper 1 into mass production.
-Blake Griffin and Lindsey Vonn became ambassadors of Hypersphere for pre and post-training sessions.

-In 2015, Vyper 1 entered mass production.
-That same year, Anthony Katz was named Entrepreneur of the Year by Men’s Journal.
-Also in 2015, Hypersphere - a vibrating fitness and recovery device - was released.
-Blake Griffin and Lindsey Vonn became Hypersphere ambassadors, using the Hypersphere for pre- and post-workout recovery.
+Hyperice launched a Kickstarter campaign in 2014 and a year later, mass produced the Vyper 1.
+That same year, the Hypersphere- a vibrating fitness and recover device- was released.
+Blake Griffin and Lindsey Vonn served as ambassadors for Hypersphere for pre- and post-training sessions.

 In 2016, the company started production of Venom, a heat and vibration wearable back device for muscle warm-up and recovery.
 Later in 2017, it launched Venom Leg and Venom Shoulder products.

 In 2018, Hyperice introduced Hypervolt 1, a portable percussion massage gun.
 In 2019, the company expanded its product line with the launch of the Hypersphere Mini and Hypervolt Plus.

 In 2020, Hyperice acquired Normatec, known for developing a popular recovery system used by professional athletes.
 During 2020, the company introduced some other products, Hypervolt Bluetooth/Hypervolt Plus Bluetooth and the Hypervolt Go, along with the Hyperice app, which enables the devices to connect for automatic speed control and access to specialized content series.
 Also in 2020, Hyperice signed a deal with the NBA for a season ahead of the brand's original timeline because of the advantages afforded to the brand by the 'NBA Bubble'.

 Following its sponsorship agreement with the NBA in July, Hyperice signed a new deal with the National Football League (NFL) in November, becoming the league’s first official recovery technology partner.

 Through the partnership with the PGA TOUR, Hyperice changed the on-course rules to allow players access to percussion massage during competitive play.
 At the same time, Hyperice raised $48 million in a new round of investments and had a valuation of $700 million.

 In 2021, the company approved the purchase of Recoverx, a San Diego-based technology company specializing in intelligent contrast technologies, as well as Core, a mental wellness company.